chetanmeh/meta64/readme.md

 * Change password feature.
 * Multiple nodes selectable
 * Mobile ready (this is a "mobile first" app)
+* Admin feature to insert entire book "War and Peace", for quickly creating test data for exploring all the features.

 ### Next Features to be Developed
 Listed here in the order they will likely be developed...